Capital punishment: Abolition

 The Kingdom of Tahiti was the first legislative assembly in the world to abolish the death penalty in 1824.
 Tahiti commuted the death penalty to banishment.
-In the United States, Michigan was the first state to ban the death penalty, in 1846.
+In the United States, Michigan was the first state to ban the death penalty in 1846.

 The short-lived revolutionary Roman Republic banned capital punishment in 1849.
 Venezuela followed suit and abolished the death penalty in 1863, and San Marino did so too in 1865, however the last execution in San Marino had taken place in 1468.
 In Portugal, after legislative proposals in 1852 and 1863, the death penalty was abolished in 1867.
-The last execution in Brazil was 1876; from then on all the condemnations were commuted by the Emperor Pedro II until its abolition for civil offences and military offences in peacetime in 1891.
-The penalty for crimes committed in peacetime was then reinstated and abolished again twice (1938–1953 and 1969–1978), but on those occasions it was restricted to acts of terrorism or subversion considered "internal warfare" and all sentences were commuted and not carried out.
+The last execution in Brazil was in 1876; from then on, all the condemnations were commuted by the Emperor Pedro II until its abolition for civil offences and military offences in peacetime in 1891.
+The penalty for crimes committed in peacetime was reinstated and abolished twice (1938–1953 and 1969–1978), but on those occasions, it was restricted to acts of terrorism or subversion considered "internal warfare", and all sentences were commuted and not carried out.

 Many countries have abolished capital punishment either in law or in practice.
 Since World War II, there has been a trend toward abolishing capital punishment.
-Capital punishment has been completely abolished by 108 countries, a further seven have done so for all offences except under special circumstances and 26 more have abolished it in practice because they have not used it for at least 10 years and are believed to have a policy or established practice against carrying out executions.
+108 countries have completely abolished capital punishment; a further 7 have done so for all offences except under special circumstances; and 26 more have abolished it in practice, having not used it for at least 10 years and believed to have a policy or established practice against carrying out executions.

-In the United States between 1972 and 1976 the death penalty was declared unconstitutional based on the Furman v.
+In the United States, between 1972 and 1976, the death penalty was declared unconstitutional based on the Furman v.
 Georgia case, but the 1976 Gregg v.
 Georgia case once again permitted the death penalty under certain circumstances.
 Further limitations were placed on the death penalty in Atkins v.
 Virginia (2002; death penalty unconstitutional for people with an intellectual disability) and Roper v.
 Simmons (2005; death penalty unconstitutional if defendant was under age 18 at the time the crime was committed).
 In the United States, 23 of the 50 states and Washington, D.C. ban capital punishment.